-Earth Day is an important time for everyone to really pause and assess their impact on the environment.
-Now more than ever, it’s important to honor the earth in a positive way.
+Earth Day is an important time for everyone to pause and assess their impact on the environment.
+Now more than ever, it’s important to honor the earth positively.
 Earth Day this year is on April 22.
 With the current climate of social distancing, it’s important to find creative ways to celebrate this informational holiday.
 Fortunately, there are still tons of fun Earth Day activities you can plan for the kids, your friends, or really anyone!

 Begun in 1970, Earth Day has grown to be a global initiative in more than 193 countries.
 Collectively, this movement has instituted recycling programs and attention to mindful waste.
 Earth Day this year will look different due to the ongoing pandemic.
 Regardless, here are some Earth Day activities for kids and people of all ages to mark the importance of taking care of our planet.